The cost of pacemakers and other cardiac devices

 As the Executive General Manager of Health, Life and Energy, Steven Spicer is a strong believer in the benefits of private cover and knows just how valuable the peace of mind that comes with cover can be.
 He is passionate about demystifying the health insurance industry and advocates for the benefits of comparison when it comes to saving money on your premiums.

 5 Department of Health, Medical Costs Finder.
-Accessed November 2023.
+May 2024.